Realized volatility and parametric estimation of Heston SDEs: Effective convergence speeds for observable estimators of Heston parameters

+where the sum involves $MC=1000$ independent evaluations of $\hat{K}^\eps(u) $.
+Results for the covariance estimation are displayed in Figure \ref{fig5}.

+Behavior of $L^2$ errors for estimated second moments is consistent with the behavior of parameter estimators discussed earlier.
+In particular, for the range of $\eps\in[0.01,\ldots,0.1]$ convergence rate of $\hat{K}^\eps(u)$ computed with $J=\eps^{-1}$ appears to be much faster than $\eps^{-1/2}$, especially for $\hat{K}(0)$.
+Similar to the behavior of parameter estimators, we conjecture that this is due to the finite range of $\eps$.

 The choice of the lag $u^\eps$ is motivated by some practical considerations.
-In particular, one should perform an a-posteriori check after the parameter estimator $\hat\kappa$ is computed and ensure that the correlation function is in the appropriate range, e.g. $e^{-\hat{\kappa} u^\eps} \in [0.3, 0.7]$.
-Apart from the practical constraint above, the choice of $u^\eps$ is otherwise arbitrary.
+In particular, one should perform an a-posteriori check after the parameter estimator $\hat\kappa$ is computed and ensure that the estimated lagged correlation $K(u^\eps)$ is not too close to 0 or 1, for instance by checking that $e^{-\hat{\kappa} u^\eps}$ lies between $0.3$ and $0.7$.
+Apart from such practical constraint above, the choice of $u^\eps$ is otherwise arbitrary.
 We performed numerical simulations (not reported here) investigating several other choices of the lag $u^\eps$.
 In particular, we considered $u^\eps \approx 0.3$ and the ``vanishing lag'' case $u^\eps = \Delta \equiv \sqrt{\eps}$.
-Our numerical simulations indicate that the choice $u^\eps \approx 0.6$ produces near-optimal asymptotic behavior of both, observable moment estimators and parameter estimators themselves.
+Our numerical simulations indicate that for the specific Heston SDE parameters considered here the choice $u^\eps \approx 0.6$ yielded near-optimal asymptotic behavior of both, observable moments estimators and parameter estimators.